bitovi/academy/src/technology-consulting/6-communication-styles.md

 Each model categorizes individuals based on their communication, decision-making, and interaction tendencies.
 While these models use different terminology and frameworks, they roughly align in their groupings of individuals by behavior.

+### Understanding the spectrums

+Both **direct vs. indirect** and **open vs. guarded** represent spectrums, not binary categories.
+People can shift along these spectrums depending on the context (e.g., work vs. home), the relationship with the other person, or the situation at hand.

+- **Direct and indirect** refer to **how** people communicate — whether they get straight to the point or approach things more subtly.
+- **Open and guarded** refer to **what** they share — whether they freely share personal feelings and opinions or keep them more private.

+Each person may display varying levels of directness and openness, depending on circumstances:

+- **Highly direct and open:** Tends to be very expressive, sharing opinions and feelings with little hesitation.
+- **Highly direct and guarded:** Communicates clearly and assertively but keeps personal details private.
+- **Indirect and open:** May share personal experiences but does so in a softer, more cautious way.
+- **Indirect and guarded:** Offers little personal information and communicates subtly, often prioritizing harmony and avoiding conflict.

+These spectrums help us understand the nuances of communication and interaction in different settings, allowing for more adaptable and effective communication strategies.

+All four of the main Behavior Styles categories are present at Bitovi.
+Each category has strengths that they bring to the table.
+Diversity in a team is useful because diverse communication styles can excel in different areas, so together they can be more than the sum of their individual parts.

 ### Direct vs. indirect communication

 #### Direct communication